 A study of the application of the ethical decision making framework to actual and theoretical situations in both the business and personal environment.
 Both individual and group decision making will be studied.
-Prerequisites: BUS 401 and 405.
+Prerequisites: Senior standing, BUS 304, and BUS 306.
 Three semester hours credit.